 The subject leader will develop opportunities for parents/carers to become more involved in Maths education.
-An open afternoon of Maths will occur on an annual basis to ensure parents are kept up-to-date of how we teach Maths at Elburton Primary School.

 The subject leader will ensure that all staff have access to professional development including observations of outstanding practice in the subject, when available.
+This may come in the form of information and guidance from the local Maths Hub.